jomago04/NBA-AI-Prop-Bet-Analyzer/README.md

 - 1/9/2025:
 - Attempted to add a prop line API but it's not working due to how the API works, easier for now to manually enter the prop line
 - Starting to think about a seperate project that involves stocks and crypto
+- As this project comes to a close I'm reflecting on this project and the amount of learnt through this project.
+I've learned a lot about how to scrape data from a website, how to use OpenAI to analyze data, and how to use FastAPI to create an API.
+I've learned a lot about how projects work and   how to properly structure a project.
+I'm proud of the work I've done and I'm excited to see where this next project takes me.
 ---
 © 2024 Joshua Gould.
 All rights reserved.